usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

     800-53A]](#SP800-53A) for conducting the security assessment.

 This suite of documents provides guidelines for implementing the third step of the above process.
-In particular, this document maps the four Levels of Assurance defined in OMB M-04-04 into corresponding authenticator assurance and identity assurance levels.
+In particular, this document maps the four LOAs defined in OMB M-04-04 into corresponding authenticator assurance and identity assurance levels.
 Other documents in the suite state specific technical requirements for identity assurance and authenticator assurance in the following
 areas: